 For intermittent generation, AEMO prepares intermittent generation profiles from a model that includes historical performance and/or meteorological variables proven to be effective for this purpose.
-At least eight different intermittent generation profiles are developed for each generator, based on historical weather traces, and sampled as part of the Monte-Carlo simulations.
+At least eight different intermittent generation profiles are developed for each generator, based on historical weather traces.
 These generation profiles are linked to the corresponding demand trace based on that same historical weather pattern to ensure any correlation between intermittent generation and demand is preserved.
-Detail on this approach and assumptions can be found in the ESOO and Reliability Forecast mMethodology document.
+Detail on this approach and assumptions can be found in the ESOO and Reliability Forecast Methodology document.